 To better illustrate how these symptoms can present themselves, the following is an example of a recent case of young boy with food phobia who came to Kartini Clinic for an assessment and treatment.

-If this story sounds familiar, call us at 503 249 8851 immediately and ask to speak to our intake coordinator.
+If this story sounds familiar, call us immediately at 971-319-6800 and speak to our intake coordinator.
 Children with food phobia can de-compensate quickly and it is essential to seek appropriate medical care immediately.

 A Patient's Story

 We'll call our young male patient Sean.
 Sean's mother, stepfather and father, gave Kartini Clinic permission to describe his treatment in our food phobia program.
 After an initial assessment Sean was hospitalized by our pediatricians, followed by 13 days of treatment in the Kartini PHP program (aka day treatment) to consolidate his gains from hospitalization and to ensure he would have no problem eating at home.
 Sean was nine years old at the time.
 Earlier in the year he had contracted a strain of strep throat that caused him severe nausea and abdominal pain.